-Medical device degree and training programs combine aspects of manufacturing, engineering, policy and marketing, and how they apply to the development and distribution of medical devices.
-Students can pursue bachelor's degrees in medical engineering and can supplement their education with undergraduate and graduate certificate programs in medical device technology.
-Undergraduate certificate programs teach students about how the devices are made and function as well as about regulations that cover this industry.
+Undergraduate certificate programs teach students how medical devices are designed, produced and function, as well as about regulations that cover this industry.
 Bachelor's degrees may be in biomedical or medical engineering and include courses in the development of medical devices, while graduate certificates delve into regulations and standards.
 Some programs may include a co-op opportunity or internship.

 Certificate Programs in Medical Device Technology